-- If makeup work is completed, absences for the reasons listed above at Exemptions to Compulsory Attendance will be considered extenuating circumstances for purposes of attendance for credit or the award of a final grade. - A transfer or migrant student begins to accumulate absences only after he or she has enrolled in the district. - In reaching a decision about a student's absences, the committee will attempt to ensure that it is in the best interest of the student. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the absences were for reasons over which the student or the student's parent could exercise any control. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and to talk about ways to earn or regain credit or a final grade.
+- If makeup work is completed, absences for the reasons listed above at Exemptions to Compulsory Attendance will be considered extenuating circumstances for purposes of attendance for credit or the award of a final grade. - A transfer or migrant student begins to accumulate absences only after he or she has enrolled in the district. - In reaching a decision about a student's absences, the committee will attempt to ensure that it is in the best interest of the student. - The attendance committee always considers absences for participation in extracurricular activities as extenuating circumstances to the 90 percent rule. - The committee will review absences incurred based on the student's participation in board-approved extracurricular activities.
+These absences will be considered by the attendance committee as extenuating circumstances in accordance with the absences allowed under FM (LOCAL) if the student made up the work missed in each class. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the absences were for reasons over which the student or the student's parent could exercise any control. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and to talk about ways to earn or regain credit or a final grade.

-The student or parent may appeal the committee's decision to the board by following policy FNG(LOCAL).
+The student or parent may appeal the committee's decision to the board by following policy FNG (LOCAL).

-The actual number of days a student must be in attendance in order to receive credit or a final grade, will depend on whether the class is for a full semester or for a full year.
+The actual number of days a student must be in attendance to receive credit or a final grade will depend on whether the class is for a full semester or for a full year.